jtyard/QP.jl/README.md

 ## Towards arithmetic of quantum circuits
-The following are already implemented in Hecke for not-totally-definite algebras but algorithms for definite algebras are lacking.
 - 2-sided ideal class group
   - `TwoSidedIdealClassGroup(OO)` in Magma
 - Set $\mathrm{Pic}_\ell$ of equivalence classes of invertible right ideals under left equivalence.
   - `RightIdealClasses(OO)`
 - Number of conjugacy classes, or types (Clark) of orders
   - `#ConjugacyClasses(OO)`
-- Hecke does one split prime.  `PolyMake.jl` for totally positive and more general?
+- Hecke does one split prime.
+Can we use `PolyMake.jl` for totally positive and more general?

-Explore this more

 ## Longer term